MaxxxxxxLh/InvestDay/README.md

 # InvestDay platform

-Creation of a fictitious trading platform for the InvestDay contest organized by the IsepInvest association.
+This is a fictitious trading platform for the InvestDay contest organized by the IsepInvest association.
 It is possible to buy and sell stocks and cryptocurrencies with the real rates of the US market.
 - Front-end and back-end made in NextJs
 - Database made with Prisma and PostgreSql